microsoft/iotedge-k8s-doc/src/examples/pervol_translation.md

     # Install IoT Edge CRD, if not already installed
     helm install --repo https://edgek8s.blob.core.windows.net/staging edge-crd edge-kubernetes-crd

-    # Store the device connection string a variable
+    # Store the device connection string in a variable (enclose in single quotes)
-    export connStr=replace-with-device-connection-string-from-step-1
+    export connStr='replace-with-device-connection-string-from-step-1'

     ```

 1. Specify persistent volume details to use in `edgeAgent` module's environment variables during workload install.

+    >
+    > For simplicity, this tutorial doesn't specify a persistent store for `iotedged` during install.
+However, for any serious/PoC deployment, follow the best practice example shown in the [iotedged failure resilience tutorial](./ha.html).

     ```bash